IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 #### 34.1.1.3 Resource Server

 The Resource Server provides services to access protected resources that need authorization.
 In IUA the Resource Server accepts a HTTP RESTful transaction request with an incorporated access token.
 It evaluates the access token to verify that the Authorization Server has authorized the transaction.
-The Resource Server MUST enforce this authorization and MAY perform additional authorization decisions that are specific to the requested service.
-The Resource Server MAY then allow the transaction to proceed, subject to access control constraints that MAY also be in place.
+The Resource Server MUST enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
+The Resource Server may then allow the transaction to proceed, subject to access control constraints that may also be in place.

 Notes: